reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 The `accent_color` prop sets the accent color of the app.
 Check out other options for the accent color [here]({docs.library.other.theme.path}).

+To see other props that can be set at the app level check out this [documentation](docs.styling.theming.path)

 ```python
 app = rx.App(